browserengineering/book/book/graphics.md

 ```

 The variables `cursor_x` and `cursor_y` point to where the next
-character will go, as if you were typing the text with in a word
+character will go, as if you were typing the text into a word
 processor.
 I picked the magic numbers---13 and 18---by trying a few
 different values and picking one that looked most
 readable.[^font-metrics]

-[^font-metrics]: In the [next chapter](text.md), we'll replace magic
+[^font-metrics]: In [Chapter 3](text.md), we'll replace the magic
 numbers with font metrics.

 The text now forms a line from left to right.
-But with an 800 pixel
+But with an
-wide canvas and 13 pixels per character, one line only fits about 60
+800-pixel-wide canvas and 13 pixels per character, one line only fits
-characters.
-You need more than that to read a novel, so we also need
+about 60 characters.
+You need more than that to read a novel, so we
-to *wrap* the text once we reach the edge of the screen:
+also need to *wrap* the text once we reach the edge of the screen:

 ``` {.python indent=8}
 for c in text: